KenRaf/Activity_2_Algorithms-GPA-Management-System/README.md

 # GPA Management System 🎓

 ## Overview
-The **GPA Management System** is a C++ command-line application designed to efficiently manage student records, calculate GPAs, and store feedback.
+The **GPA Management System** is a C++ command-line application designed to efficiently manage student records and store feedback.
 It provides sorting, searching, and profile management features to help users organize and retrieve student data with ease.

 ## Features!